 The School offers degree programmes in the following areas:

 - BA in Chinese Studies over four years, including a year abroad

 - BA in Modern Languages and History, a joint honours programme taught in collaboration with the Department of History

 - BA in Liberal Arts in collaboration with a range of Departments across the University

 There will certainly be questions you will want to ask.
-Please take advantage of Open Days and opportunities to visit the School, or contact us direct.
+Please take advantage of Open Days and opportunities to visit the School.